Historic campus, seaside city

 Our campus is conveniently located in historic downtown St. Augustine, with shops, restaurants and the waterfront just a short walk away.
 St. Augustine Beach, a popular place to live for many upperclassmen, is across the Bridge of Lions, about four miles from campus.

 - Ponce de Leon Hall

-The main building of the old hotel is now used primarily as a residence hall for women.
+The main building of the former ponce de Leon Hotel is now used primarily as a residence hall for women.
 When the hotel was converted into residence halls, each dorm room kept its unique qualities.
-Rooms range in size from single room, which are quite uncommon, double, triple, and even quadruple occupancy.
-The number of people per room is quite random, although roommates are matched up based on student housing forms that help pair up students with similar interests.
+Rooms range in size from single room, which are quite uncommon, to double, triple, and even quadruple occupancy.
+The number of students people per room varies, although roommates are matched up based on student housing forms that help pair up students with similar interests.

-Henry Flagler designed his hotel with the guest in mind, and actually built every room different from one another so that guests would have a different experience every time he or she came back to stay.
-This incredible attention to detail is now something our female residents can enjoy every day.
+Henry Flagler designed his hotel with his guests in mind and, actually built every room different from the next.
+That way, guests would have a different experience every time they came back to stay.
+This incredible attention to detail is now something our female residents enjoy every day.

 *The circled numbers do not reflect true occupancy values.

 - Lewis House

 Lewis House is one of three male residence halls.
 It is three-story building housing 180 students.
 It was completed in 1987, recently renovated, and includes several common areas for students to gather.

 - Cedar Hall

 Cedar Hall is another one of our male residence halls, and was completed in 2006.
 Men living there are provided with their own bed, dresser, desk, and private closet.